mathwo/mathwo.github.io/_posts/2021-01-01-combinatorics-problems.md

 **Solution:**

-John Horton Conway's algorithm can be used for sequences of dissimilar length.
+This problem is a more general format of Penney's Game, with different lengths of sequences that two players choose.
+John Horton Conway's algorithm can be used for this type of problems, with sequences of dissimilar length.

 > Here is a general description of Conway's algorithm:
 >